hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 <img src="https://github.com/hisprofile/blenderstuff/assets/41131633/28c8dcea-8a6c-436e-ba94-5b008f7f7a28" width=70%>

-Here, I am separating the world mesh around the skybox by pressing P. Once separated, I select the `sky_camera` empty, then mesh surrounding, then I go to `Object > Transform VMF 3D Sky`
+Here, I am separating the world mesh around the skybox by pressing P. Once separated, I select the `sky_camera` empty, then the surrounding mesh, then I go to `Object > Transform VMF 3D Sky`

 ### Injecting Data
 `_resources.blend` contains two major node groups named `Resources-ShaderN Container` and `Resources-GeoN Container`.
 These two node groups contain every node group used by the materials, models, and maps.
 These node groups can have more node groups added inside them.
 That way, any new node group will be available in any .blend file you open.
 This makes for extremely easy editing across .blend files, minimizing the amount that would alternatively be needed.